 Do not edit institution names listed in Part 1.
 Instead, please note name changes, mergers, etc., at the bottom of the list or by attaching a comment to the cell containing the current name of the institution.
-After SREB sends you notification of the institutional classifications, please use the new classifications and institution names from Parts 1 and/or 4 to revise the classifications and institution names in the remaining parts of the survey, as necessary.
+After SREB sends you notification of the institutional classifications, please use the new classifications and institution names from Parts 1 and/or 4 to revise the classifications and institution names for Parts 1 and/or 4 to revise the classifications and institution names in the remaining parts of the survey, as necessary.
 Please complete these steps before forwarding the templates to other staff to complete their sections.
 If additions or changes are made to the data for the prior year(s), please highlight these additions or changes with a yellow background.